beav/katello-disconnected-scripts/README.md

 * get oauth working, replace shell calls to pulp-admin
 * implement a better way to do repo selection, perhaps with python-okaara
 * maybe have some way to tell CFSE which repos you want to sync without having to click through the UI
+* export from a CFSE instead of/in addition to the CDN